-Priority Three: Woodland Management and Creation

-Enhance the quality of productive and native woodlands by reducing the grazing impact of deer and feral goats, and continue work to remove invasive non-native species, such as rhododendron.
+Priority Three\Four: Woodland management and creation Continue the diversification and eEnhancement of the quality efexisting productive conifer woodlands by restructuring to form a sustainable woodland habitat network with creation of additional areas of open ground and native woodland to link existing woodland or riparian zones.
+Enhancing-and native woodland, particularly the key temperate rainforest, with the focus on invasive non-native species control, herbivore management and controlling diseases.
+Further details are in the Trees and Woodland Strategy.s by reducing the grazing impact of deer and feral goats, and continue work to remove invasive non native species, such as rhododendron.
 Encourage expansion of native woodland as shown on Map 2.
-Consider opportunities to promote skills development as well as diversification to develop services that support the local economy, through both tourism and enterprise.
+Ensure the continued economically important production of sustainable high quality timber and other wood products and Consider consider opportunities to promote skills development as well as diversification to develop services that support the local economy, through both tourism and enterprise.